nubisproject/nubis-pagerduty/README.md

 ## Modules
  * teams - Creates a team based on user you input, users need to exist in pagerduty first
  * service - Creates a pagerduty service
- * service-critical - Creates a critical service
- * service-non-critical - Creates a non critical service in pagerduty